CedricDeVijt/ComputerScienceNotes/Bachelor 3/Artificial Inteligence/2 Adversarial Search.md

   - In practice: typically weighted linear sum of features
   - The deeper in the tree the evaluation function is buried, the less the quality of the evaluation function matters

-## 2.6Synergies Between Evaluation Function and Alpha-Beta
+## 2.6 Synergies Between Evaluation Function and Alpha-Beta

 In the Alpha-Beta algorithm: